FihlaTV/WindChime-Android/README.md

 ### Asynchronous Sharing

-AirShare's `AirShareFragment` is a non-UI fragment that facilitates binding to the `AirShareService` which gives you full control of all sharing operations.
+WindChime's `AirShareFragment` is a non-UI fragment that facilitates binding to the `AirShareService` which gives you full control of all sharing operations.

 ```java
 public class AdvancedUseActivity extends AppCompatActivity